 This course examines the historical development, present organization and multiple functions of policing.
-Readings based on theory and empirical research will examine key areas in policing including: recruitment and training; stress and hazards of policing; police subcultures; methods of policing; criminal investigation; legal concerns; police accountability, ethics and corruption; community policing and police-minority relations.
-Prerequisite: ENC/G101, SSJ101
+Readings will examine key areas in policing including: recruitment and training; stress and hazards of policing; police subcultures; methods of policing; the role of discretion; criminal investigation; legal concerns; police accountability; ethics and corruption; community policing and police-minority relations.
+Prerequisite: SSI101